jundalisay/superb/content/en/research/einstein/relativity/section-14.md

 <!-- Let us now examine what general results the latter theory has hitherto evinced.
  -->

-> *Superphysics Note=  We easily disprove Einstein's theory with the levitating Buddhist monk, the levitating of ancient Egyptian blocks as the pyramids, and the zipping of UFOs through spacetime without needing immense amounts of energy.
+> *Superphysics Note: We easily disprove Einstein's theory with the levitating Buddhist monk, the levitating of ancient Egyptian blocks as the pyramids, and the zipping of UFOs through spacetime without needing immense amounts of energy.
 His theory only works in the electromagnetic layer and not in the material layer (where principles of Classical mechanics works) or the spacetime and aethereal layers (where the principles of Superphysics works)